erstaples/boatswain/README.md

 ```
 To learn more about the boatswain-values repo, [take a look at the example project](https://github.com/MedBridge/boatswain/tree/add-example-values/examples/boatswain-values/deployment).

-To learn more about the boatswain-values repo, [take a look at the example project]().

 ## Config file lives in `${HOME}/.boatswain.yaml`

 ## `boatswain stage push`